emilioj/nbody-demo/README.md

 This is the cache optimized version of the code, without OpenMP.
 The performance depends on the size of the tile and the number or particles.
 One should run again this version and:
-- describe in detail what is this kind of optimization and how depends on the tile size
 - show the new performance numbers
-- describe the Intel® Advisor result
 - generate the compiler report

 ### ver7